 A certain species of fungus causes dry rot.
-Its spores land on wood, and with enough moisture it thrives, despite the name.
+Its spores land on wood, and with enough moisture, it thrives, despite the name.
 You may see white or grey growth on the wood and even a mushroom-like body if advanced.
 Other visible signs of dry rot include blistering, cracked or peeling paint, wood darker than surrounding areas, and green algae on the wood.

-Certain amounts of dry rot can be repaired, but it is not recommended if the affected areas provide structural stability to your home, such as with beams and joints, or even with flooring for that matter.
+Certain amounts of dry rot can be repaired, but it is not recommended if the affected areas provide structural stability to your home, such as with beams and joints, or even flooring for that matter.
 In those cases, you should replace the wood instead of repairing it.

-Whether you repair or replace the wood, you must eliminate the conditions that allowed the rot to thrive or face it coming back.
+Whether you repair or replace the wood, you must eliminate the conditions that allowed the rot to thrive in the first place or risk it coming back.
 Locate the cause of moisture buildup by checking for roof leaks, damaged gutters or downspouts, plumbing leaks and/or poor ventilation.

 How to Repair Wood Damaged by Dry Rot